msa-em/em-quickstart-uv/README.md

     #      url: 'http://localhost:8888'
     #      token: '512ac78f14e1141db1fac17e8b4099c1e5bc7d589518b38c'
   ```
+- open two terminal windows:
-- start the jupyter server in one of the terminal windows (`jupyter lab --IdentityProvider.token=512ac78f14e1141db1fac17e8b4099c1e5bc7d589518b38c --ServerApp.allow_origin='http://localhost:3000' --port=8888`)
+  - start the jupyter server in one of the terminal windows (`uvx --with-requirements=requirements.in --from=jupyter-core --with=jupyterlab jupyter lab --IdentityProvider.token=512ac78f14e1141db1fac17e8b4099c1e5bc7d589518b38c --ServerApp.allow_origin='http://localhost:3000' --port=8888`)
-- start MyST in the other terminal window (`myst start`)
+  - start MyST in the other terminal window (`uvx --from=mystmd myst start`)
 - edit, commit, and push to `dev` as per usual
   - make sure **NOT** to commit your `must.yml` changes!
 - open a draft pull request into `main` (if one doesn't already exist) and keep pushing your changes to `dev`
   - this will enable live previews and checks (see below)
   - when you're ready, merge pull request into `main`.
-Note this need to be "final" -- it's best practice to merge thematic content changes together
+Note this need not be "final" -- it's best practice to merge thematic content changes together.

 > [!NOTE]
 > If you don't plan on editing the notebooks, you can skip the `myst.yml` and `jupyter lab` steps above